hamidahoderinwale/astro_site/src/pages/posts/stupidwriting.md

 Though it’s nice to have a personal core curriculum  - a set of tools to sharpen - mine is still in development; I don’t think it should be formally reduced to Jira tickets in the hope of transcendence.
 Vaguely, mine range from raw skills — writing being one of them - to developing personhood.
 In working through said curriculum and in things to learn more broadly, I think the “learning in public” philosophy is apposite: creating learning exhaust, to [“make the thing you wish you had found when you were learning.”](https://www.notion.so/Stupid-Writing-c6410076538649e9b3a63a5977650284)

 The university experience seems good at executing this.
-I say “good” because university imposes constraints, not in an abhorrent way, as dropout fanatics might argue, but I agree effective self-directed learning is invaluable.
+I say "good" because university imposes constraints, not in an abhorrent way, as dropout fanatics might argue, but I agree effective self-directed learning is invaluable.

 Now, is time spent writing for this stupid blog time wasted?
 Perhaps.
 As much as I build up this idea of my future self being able to tackle all the disparate skills on her vision board, we’re capped by time and energy.